Lakeshore Chinooks: Ballpark

 In 2011, Kapco Inc., a metal fabrication and stamping company in Grafton, donated $1 million toward completion of Concordia University Wisconsin's new baseball field, named Kapco Park.
 The donation was part of a $2.7 million fund already allocated for the stadium.
 Concordia's baseball team uses Kapco Park in the spring.

 The Chinooks were the first Northwoods League franchise to make its home on a university campus.
 Kapco Park acknowledges the Milwaukee Brewers with its outfield dimensions; 317 feet in left for Jim Gantner (who wore number 17), 344 to left-center for Hank Aaron (who wore number 44), 404 to center for Paul Molitor (who wore number 4) and 319 to right for Robin Yount (who wore number 19), the latter of whom helped design the fence.

 In 2012, the Wisconsin Interscholastic Athletic Association (WIAA) moved the State High School summer baseball tournament to Kapco Park until the tournament ended in 2018.

 Kapco Park hosted the 2014 Northwoods League All-Star Game on July 22, 2014.

 Ownership

-The Chinooks' ownership group consists of a number of investors; most notably Jim Kacmarcik, president of Kapco, and Baseball Hall of Famer Robin Yount.
+The Chinooks' ownership group previously consisted of a number of investors; most notably Jim Kacmarcik, president of Kapco, and Baseball Hall of Famer Robin Yount.

+On September 10th, 2021, BYB Sports Investment Group, led by David Casey and Todd Kolosso, announced the purchase of the Lakeshore Chinooks.